-You’ve met your client, executed your fee agreement, gathered your facts and put your file together.
+You’ve met your injured client, executed your fee agreement, gathered your facts and put your file together.
 Your client is asking whether it is time to settle her personal injury case.
 Is it time to consider a settlement?
 If you settle a case too soon, you are leaving money on the table.
 If you wait too long, you are wasting time…. or worse.

 Be Clear on Notice and Filing Deadlines

 When deciding whether it is time to settle your case, first and foremost, check the statute of limitations.
-If you have a statute problem, all bets are offer.
+If you have a statute problem, all bets are off.
 If you have less than six months, file suit.
 You can worry about settlement later.
 You do not want to lose your right to bring a claim.
 There are exceedingly few exceptions to a statute of limitations.

 When Settlement Is Possible

 If you do not have an impending limitations problem, you may wish to approach settlement as shortly after the date of the accident as possible, usually within the first year and well before filing your complaint, if:

 - Damages are modest and clear and all insurance has clearly been exhausted; and

 - Liability is clear, whether or not it is in your favor.